Minority government: Ireland

 The Irish parliamentary system broadly works on a simple majority system, where the Taoiseach is elected by the Dáil when they achieve 50% + 1 of the votes in favour of their nomination.
 The Taoiseach then appoints the members of the government with the approval of the Dáil.
 Since the 1980s, the popularity of other parties has increased such that coalition governments are now typical and expected, with one of the two major parties being the senior partner, and with one or more junior partners ensuring that the coalition retains a majority in the Dáil.

 A minority government is formed when a party (or a coalition) secures agreement from one or more other parties or independent TDs who are not members of the government to support their nomination for Taoiseach and achieve majority support.
 Support for bills and other items requiring a Dáil majority vote is then negotiated on a bill-by-bill basis.

 If no agreement can be reached to nominate an individual to lead a government, the outgoing Taoiseach (continuing to act in a caretaker capacity) can seek dissolution of the Dáil and call a new general election.
 However, this circumstance has not occurred to date.

-The last Dáil with a single-party simple majority government was in 1977.
+The last Dáil with a single-party simple majority government was the 21st Dáil elected at the 1977 general election.
 Fifteen of the 32 governments in Irish history were minority governments, most of which were formed by Fianna Fáil.